Do You Need Planning Permission For A Dog Field?

 2) Environmental Impact

 You may not think that simply erecting a fence (or indeed replacing an existing fence), installing a gate and making it available for dog owners to use on an exclusive basis would create any environmental concerns.
 It does however, and if you do your research and manage any environmental concerns that may be raised by the planning department, not only will you have a positive impact on your local environment, but you will also create a better dog field.
+2024 saw the mandatory introduction of Biodiversity Net Gain Assessments as part of every planning application – you need to familiarise yourself about this process and we’ve pulled together the ‘must-know’ information in an article here.

 Issues such as protecting ancient woodland, hedgerows, wildlife and historic features such as ridge and furrow will be considered, and your plans may need to adjust to ensure the protection of these things.
 You may be required to conduct an ecological survey, again a cost that you as the applicant must cover.